ruggeri/tech-notes/randos/physics/electrical-generation.md

 We have examined single phase power generation.
 Single phase power can be distributed using two wires.
-However, we can note that single phase power generation is constant through the cycle of the rotor.
+However, we can note that single phase power generation is not constant through the cycle of the rotor.
 At a certain orientation, the magnetic field is orthogonal to the stator coil, producing no voltage.
 At this moment, there exists no voltage, thus no power generation.